 Through the painful process of accountability and counseling, the Lord led me to Portland Fellowship.
 For the first time in a long time, I decided to do something for me, regardless of what other people thought I should do.
-Surrendering the identity of missionary continues to be difficult, but I am discovering the new identity in Christ that God had for me all along.
-God has been so faithful, and I’m starting to believe in the Scriptures that tell me who I am in Christ: I am “fearfully and wonderfully made” (Psalm 139:14).
+Surrendering the identity of missionary was incredibly difficult, but I began discovering the new identity in Christ that God had for me all along.
+God has been so faithful to show me Scriptures that tell me who I am in Christ: I am “fearfully and wonderfully made” (Psalm 139:14).
 I am “precious and honored” in His sight (Isaiah 43:4) and His unfailing love for me will never be shaken (Isaiah 54:10).
-I’m beginning to rest in the truth that my worth is found in who I am, not in what I do.
+It's so freeing to rest in the truth that my worth is found in who I am in Jesus, not in what I do.

 Before coming to PF, I knew there were areas of my faith where I had some doubts and anger towards God, and here I’ve had to confront many of those.
 God continues to prove He is my father, my provider, my friend, my counselor and my comforter.
-I remember a key moment this past year where I had to forgive some key people from my past, and one of them was me.
-Forgiving myself was a huge step and for maybe the first time I was able to truly understand more of God’s grace: “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).
+I remember a key moment during the Upper Room Community where I was condemning myself for my past, and I had to receive God's forgiveness for me personally.
+This was a huge step and for maybe the first time I was able to truly understand more of God’s grace: “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Romans 5:8).
 For so long, I had lived as though I could earn God’s favor or somehow be good enough to cover up my homosexual sin.
 Praise God that I don’t have to—He already paid the price!
 I know if it wasn’t for Him, I could very well have succumbed to the powerful temptations of sexual sin.
-Even today, there are times when the world and its message of “do what you want” sound very appealing.
-Yet God’s Word reminds me of the truth: “No discipline seems pleasant at the time, but painful.
+Though there are times when the world seems to shout the message of “do what you want”, God’s Word reminds me of the truth: “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it” (Hebrews 12:11).
-In the midst of it all, I’m thankful that even as I continue to surrender my sexual struggle to the Lord, my identity is secure in Him.
+I’m thankful that even though it's hard work surrendering my sexuality to the Lord, it's worth it, and my identity is secure in Him.